Statistical Tests

 The output of the Pairwise t-test contains:

 • A table of pairwise p-values.
-Holding the cursor over any given p-value tells you whether the hypothesis is rejected, or if the test is inconclusive.
+Holding the cursor over any given p-value tells you whether the tested hypothesis is rejected, or if the test is inconclusive.

-Pairwise median mood test
+Pairwise median Mood test

 ../_images/pairwise-mood.png